Baggotrath Castle: Early history

 The castle was the scene of violent conflict in 1441.
 Sir Edward Perrers' widow Joanna, to whom the castle had passed on their only son's death in 1428, died having appointed James Cornwalsh, the Chief Baron of the Irish Exchequer, as her executor.
 Cornwalsh took possession of the castle, a move which was greatly resented by Sir Edward Perrers' daughter Ismaye, who had married into the wealthy and acquisitive Fitzwilliam family of Dundrum.
 Her husband raised a substantial troop of soldiers, attacked the castle, and according to the charges laid against him, he "feloniously murdered" the judge, who was sitting peacefully at supper, quite unaware of the dangers.
 The charge of murder makes it difficult to explain why Fitzwilliam and Ismaye were soon pardoned, although the Government of Henry VI was notoriously willing to issue pardons, even for the most serious of crimes.

-The castle was described as being in a ruinous condition in 1489 but was later rebuilt, and by the 1640s was said to be the strongest fortress near Dublin, although the owners complained of substantial damage to their property in 1642.
+The castle was described as being in a ruinous condition in 1489 but it was later rebuilt, and by the 1640s was said to be the strongest fortress near Dublin, although the owners complained of substantial damage to their property in 1642.